sbwhitney/data-warehouse-redshift/README.md

 log_data/2018/11/2018-11-13-events.json
 ```

-1. Run `create_tables.py` to create the database and tables.
+1. Run `create_tables.py` to create and drop and tables.

 2. Run `etl.py` to process the entire datasets.